 The Physical Education Program at St Martin's aims to involve every student by participation in a range of fine and gross motor skills, body and spatial awareness and use of equipment in free and structured settings.
-Continual positive reinforcement along with equal opportunities to communicate and work in teams is a key learning intention each and every day.
+Continual positive reinforcement along with equal opportunities to communicate and work in teams is a key learning intention each and every lesson.

 At St Martin's, our Physical Education Programs are highlighted by a focus for developing a positive attitude towards participation in a range of physical activities.
-The students are encouraged to appreciate the benefits of physical activity and to develop a healthy respect for individuals and of the rights of others.
-The students accept physical challenges and do so willingly in order to enhance their self-esteem and that of others.
+The students are encouraged to appreciate the benefits of physical activity and to develop a healthy respect for individuals and for the rights of others.
+The students accept physical challenges and do so willingly to enhance their own self-esteem and that of others.
 A balance between these philosophies is key to acquiring a healthy level of fitness and attaining overall wellbeing.

-School camps are an important learning and socialising experience and are a part of our school curriculum for our students.
+School Camps are an important learning and socialising experience and are a part of our school curriculum for our students.
 They promote team building and cooperation as well as providing students with many and varied challenges in a new environment.
-Camps are held for Years 4 to 6.